 Adderall Abuse and Addiction

-With currently society’s focus on production and being productive more and more people have turned to using Adderall outside of the need for ADHD or narcolepsy treatment.
+With society’s focus on constant production, people have turned to using Adderall outside of the need for ADHD or narcolepsy treatment.
 Younger people, in particular, are using Adderall to aid in their education efforts resulting in more young people becoming addicted.
 When someone is abusing the drug they can display one or several of the below signs:

 - Loss of appetite

 What Are Adderall’s Effects on the Body and Brain?

 While you might think that taking Adderall is helping you, that’s not always the case.
 Sure, you might be able to study longer for that mid-term or drive through the night without having to stop, but at what cost?

 Physical and psychological symptoms of Adderall use and abuse can begin to show up quickly after use.
 That’s because Adderall triggers the release of dopamine and other neurotransmitters that signals to the brain that it likes it and wants more.
 While Adderall can be viewed as therapeutic for those who need it since it slows the brain down, for those who take it recreationally, it is essentially like being on speed.

 Prolonged use of Adderall, especially in high doses, can cause significant changes to the brain, even brain damage.
 That’s because over time, Adderall can actually change how your brain produces neurotransmitters like serotonin, norepinephrine, and dopamine.
 The more often Adderall is taken, the more ingrained these changes become.
 As a result, the brain will build a tolerance which results in more and more of the drug needing to be taken to achieve the desired results.

 Below are some of the short term and long term effects that taking Adderall can have on your mind and body.

 - Being more talkative than normal